R3LI4NT/Wifi-Hack/README.md

 **`EN:`**  I am not responsible for the misuse that may be given to this tool, use it for Pentesting or educational purposes.

-## El objetivo de está herramienta es automatizar los procesos de aircrack-ng, de modo que nos ahorre tiempo.
+## El objetivo de está herramienta es automatizar los procesos de aircrack-ng.